 When we look in the mirror, I suspect that very few of us see what's objectively there in the reflection.
 So why is that?
 Mirror recognition is not as simple as it may seem.
 The vast majority of animals, including my guinea pig munchkins, lack this ability.
 When we as humans look at the reflection… Continue reading What Do You See In The Mirror?

 I saw a post on the topic of shoulding recently on another blogger's site and wanted to continue the conversation.
 The word should can have several meanings, but the most relevant here is the one from Google dictionary, which Grounding Growth also referenced. "used to indicate obligation, duty, or correctness, typically when criticizing someone's actions… Continue reading Shoulding Ourselves to Death

 I got thinking about this recently after talking with a blogger friend who has the amazing ability to optimistically see the silver lining in almost any dark cloud, and I very much do not.
 It makes me wonder, though, whether that makes me a pessimist, or am I just a realist?
 To start off, it's… Continue reading Are You a Pessimist?
 Or Maybe Just a Realist?

-How To Be Miserable: 40 Strategies You Already Use by psychologist Randy J. Paterson challenges us to make our lives more miserable than the already are.
+How To Be Miserable: 40 Strategies You Already Use by psychologist Randy J. Paterson challenges us to make our lives more miserable than they already are.
 The sneaky bit?
 He'll make us realize that we're already doing a lot of those things inadvertently.
-The book is broken down into 40 lessons, which are divided into … Continue reading Book review: How To Be Miserable
+The book consists of 40 lessons.
+These are divided into four cheekily… Continue reading Book Review: How To Be Miserable